-The Revised PRO Concept Plan (PSP17-0141) for the proposed Villa d'Este project prepared by Seiber, Keast Engineering, L.L.C. dated October 9, 2017 and stamped "Received" by the City of Novi Community Development Department on October 9, 2017 (Plan) was transmitted to Environmental Consulting & Technology, Inc. (ECT) for our information only.
-The wetland comments from our previous Wetland Review of the Concept Plan (PRO) (PSP1-0120) letter are still applicable and contained below.
+Environmental Consulting & Technology, Inc. (ECT) has reviewed the Concept Plan (PRO) for the proposed Villa d'Este project prepared by Seiber, Keast Engineering, L.L.C. dated August 2, 2017 and stamped "Received" by August 2, 2017 (Plan).
 The Plan was reviewed for conformance with the City of Novi Wetland and Watercourse Protection Ordinance and the natural features setback provisions in the Zoning Ordinance.

-ECT currently recommends approval of the Revised PRO Concept for Wetlands.
+Due to deficiencies in the Plan with regard to proposed wetland and watercourse impacts, ECT currently does not recommend approval of the PRO/Concept Plan for Wetlands.
 ECT recommends that the Applicant address the items noted in the Wetland Comments section of this letter in subsequent site plan submittals.

-Item Required/Not Required/Not Applicable

-Wetland Permit (specify Non- Required (Non-Minor)

-Minor or Minor)

-Wetland Mitigation Not Required (Impacts currently 0.07-acre < 0.25-acre wetland mitigation threshold)

-Wetland Buffer Authorization Required

-MDEQ Permit To Be Determined.
+Item Required/Not Required/Not Applicable Wetland Permit (specify Non- Minor or Minor) Required (Non-Minor) Wetland Mitigation Not Required (Impacts currently 0.07-acre < 0.25-acre wetland mitigation threshold) Wetland Buffer Authorization Required MDEQ Permit To Be Determined.
 It is the applicant's responsibility to contact the MDEQ in order to determine the need for a wetland use permit.
 Wetland Conservation Easement Required